ravi9/openvino-wiki/CMakeOptionsForCustomCompilation.md

 * `ENABLE_TBBBIND_2_5` enables prebuilt static TBBBind 2.5 usage:
     * `ON` is default, because OpenVINO Runtime should be generic out of box.

-> **Note:** TBBBind 2.5 is needed when OpenVINO runtime is run on platforms with:
+> **Note:** TBBBind 2.5 is needed when OpenVINO inference targets CPUs with:
-> * NUMA support (Not Unified Memory Architecture) to detect a number of NUMA nodes
+> * NUMA support (Non-Unified Memory Architecture), e.g. to detect a number of NUMA nodes
-> * Big / Little cores support to distinguish big / little cores and schedule tasks in optimal way.
+> * Hybrid architecture to separate Performance/Efficiency cores and schedule tasks in the optimal way.

 > **Note:** if you build OpenVINO runtime with [oneTBB] support where TBBBind 2.5 is automatically loaded by TBB in runtime, then set `ENABLE_TBBBIND_2_5` to `OFF`